 When you alter your diet, you may find your sleep suffers as a result.

-The good news is that certain foods are known for helping foster a good night's sleep:
+The good news is that certain foods are known to help foster a good night's sleep:

-Adding these to your meals can help increase the sleep hormones melatonin and serotonin and help you sleep like a baby this holiday season.
+Adding these to your meals can help increase the sleep hormones melatonin and serotonin and help you sleep this holiday season.

 Though the temperatures are dropping, you can still find ways to move your body and stay warm.